 Notwithstanding the abovementioned, the Company has been declaring dividends on an annual basis.
 Any payouts are clearly communicated to shareholders via the financial results announcements through SGXNET.
-For the first half year ended 30 June 2020, in view of the Group's capital requirements, no interim dividend was declared.
-For FY2020, the Company intends to propose a final dividend of 0.5 Singapore cent per share, such final dividend to be approved by the shareholders at the forthcoming AGM of the Company.
+For the first half year ended 30 June 2022, the Company had on 12 August 2022 declared an interim dividend of

+0.25 Singapore cent per ordinary share.
+The Company also intends to propose a final dividend of 0.5 Singapore cent per share for FY2022, such final dividend to be approved by the shareholders at the forthcoming AGM of the Company.